scroll-tech/scroll-documentation/src/content/docs/en/user-guide/index.md

 The Sepolia Testnet consists of _Ethereum's Sepolia Testnet_ and the _Scroll Sepolia_ test network.
 Sepolia is an Ethereum test network, while Scroll Sepolia is a zero-knowledge rollup testnet deployed on top of the former.
 There are some pre-deployed demo applications: a [bridge](https://scroll.io/bridge) between _Sepolia_ and _Scroll Sepolia_,[^1] a [block explorer](https://sepolia-blockscout.scroll.io/) for _Scroll Sepolia_,[^2] and a [rollup explorer](https://scroll.io/rollupscan).

 To view L1 transactions, check out Etherscan's [Sepolia explorer](https://sepolia.etherscan.io/).
+To view L2 transactions, you can use Scroll's block explorer, but you may also want to try out the additional functionality provided by [Dora](https://www.ondora.xyz/network/scroll-sepolia/interactions) or [L2Scan](https://scroll.l2scan.co/).

 Here is the suggested workflow to explore the Testnet: